mwangdakota/pages-uswds-jekyll/pages/apply/review-decision.md

 <section class="usa-section full-bleed-bg">
   <h2>About Phase II</h2>
   <p>If your technology needs more development — and if you’ve made strong progress in Phase I — you can apply for
     more funding.
-Phase II awardees receive up to $1,000,000 over two years and become eligible for the Phase IIB matching supplement, which could mean another $500,000.
+Phase II awardees receive up to $1,000,000 over two years and become eligible to apply for several supplemental funding opportunities.
     <a href="{{ site.baseurl }}/resources/awardees/phase-2/apply">Learn more about applying for Phase II. </a>
   </p>
 </section>